karkman/MMB-114_Genomics/01-UNIX-and-CSC.md

 mkdir newfolder
 ```

 And now let's make a copy of "myfile.txt".
-Here, the command **cp** expects two arguments: the first is the name of the file we want to copy, and the second is the name of the new file:
+Here, the command **cp** expects two arguments.
+The first is the name of the file we want to copy, and the second is the name of the new file:

 ```bash
 cp myfile.txt newfile.txt